-Elizabeth Bernhardt’s practice focuses on white collar criminal and regulatory defense.
+Elizabeth F. Bernhardt’s practice focuses on white collar criminal and regulatory defense.
 She has represented clients in investigations by United States Attorney’s Offices, the SEC, FINRA, New York District Attorney’s Offices, the Department of Justice, the CFTC, and the New York State Attorney General’s Office.
 Elizabeth also frequently advises clients in the context of internal investigations.
-She has argued over 60 appeals in state and federal courts.
-As an adjunct lecturer, she teaches Legal Practice at Columbia Law School.
+She has argued over 70 appeals in state and federal courts.
+Elizabeth is recognized as one of New York’s Super Lawyers for business litigation.

 Prior to joining the firm, Elizabeth practiced with Simpson Thacher & Bartlett, served as Supervisor in the Appeals Bureau of the Bronx County District Attorney’s Office, and taught at Fordham University School of Law.
-She has served on many boards and committees.
+She has served on many boards and committees, including the New York State Continuing Legal Education Board.
 She is proficient in Spanish.

-Elizabeth Bernhardt’s practice focuses on white collar criminal and regulatory defense.
-She has represented clients in investigations by United States Attorney’s Offices, the SEC,…
+Elizabeth F. Bernhardt’s practice focuses on white collar criminal and regulatory defense.
+She has represented clients in investigations by United States Attorney’s Offices, the…

 Columbia Law School (J.D.
 1988); Columbia University (Ph.D.
 1977; M.A.
 1969 (English)); Barnard College (B.A.
 1966)

 New York State; U.S. District Courts for the Southern and Eastern Districts of New York; U.S. Court of Appeals for the Second Circuit; U.S. Court of Appeals for the Federal Circuit; U.S. Supreme Court